Jefferies Financial Group Analysts Give Deutsche Börse (ETR:DB1) a €167.00 Price Target

-Jefferies Financial Group set a €167.00 ($196.47) price objective on Deutsche Börse (ETR:DB1) in a research report report published on Wednesday, Borsen Zeitung reports.
+Jefferies Financial Group set a €167.00 ($196.47) price target on Deutsche Börse (ETR:DB1) in a research note published on Wednesday, Borsen Zeitung reports.

 Deutsche BÃ¶rse AG operates as an exchange organization in Europe, the United States, and the Asia-Pacific.
 The company operates through seven segments: Eurex (Financial Derivatives), EEX (Commodities), 360T (Foreign Exchange), Xetra (Cash Equities), Clearstream (Post-Trading), IFS (Investment Fund Services), and Qontigo (index and analytics business).